cloudfleet/docs/doc/technology/technology.md

 - explain the CloudFleet services on a high level and why we charge for them

 - domain registration
-- software upgrades & security patches
+- software upgrades & security patches (via GitHub and our private Docker registry)
 - pagekite for global access
 - zero-knowledge backups
+- public-IP mail relay for white-listed email transport (mail servers from dynamic IP addresses are often blacklisted as spam by other mail providers)